Google Search Console is one of the most accessible tools for monitoring and optimising your website’s performance.

 There is a high chance that web page visitors are viewing it on a mobile device.
 Mobile usability becomes an important point to consider when optimising your website.

-You can find a list of points that Google considers best practices in the Search Console.
-These criteria include text size, distance between clickable elements, viewport settings or website errors.
+In the Search Console, you can find a list of points that Google considers best practices.
+These criteria include text size, distance between clickable elements, viewport settings, and website errors.

 It’s important to address mobile usability issues quickly, particularly since the mobile user base is increasing rapidly.
 If left unattended, it can cause your search results rankings to plummet drastically.